-Timestamps can be given in a users' time zone but also in UTC.
+Timestamps can be given in a user’s time zone but also in UTC.
 Check whether you need to convert the time to a common format for storage.
-Also, check for accuracy of the timestamps as some providers aggregate timestamps in descriptions (e.g., “more than a year ago”)
+Also, check for the accuracy of the timestamps as some providers aggregate timestamps in descriptions (e.g., “more than a year ago”)

 In the Spotify playlist data retrieved via the Chartmetric API, most of the music tracks have been added to playlists in January, 2016.
-However, that does not mean it actually took place like this.
-In fact, the addition dates in January 2016 merely reflect the starting point of Chartmetric’s data collection.
+However, that does not mean it took place like this.
+The addition dates in January, 2016 merely reflect the starting point of Chartmetric’s data collection.

 Can data be modified after it has been published?